Seafood Restaurants

 Seafood restaurants include the retail trade of seafood products by eating and drinking places.

 An online list of Mississippi seafood restaurants is posted on the Mississippi Department of Marine Resources website.
+Restaurants are listed by region and city.

 An online directory of registered restaurants is available on the Mississippi MarketMaker website.
+An online list of restaurants is shown when you type “restaurants” in the search box.

 A survey of Mississippi seafood restaurants showed that the leading fish species bought was catfish, followed by tilapia, salmon, tuna, and snapper.
 The second group of fish species purchased by participating seafood restaurants included mahi-mahi, grouper, cobia, red drum, and sea trout.
-The third cluster of fish species served by the seafood restaurants which participated in the survey included pollock, black drum, cod, mullet, and haddock.
+The third cluster of fish species served by the seafood restaurants that participated in the survey included pollock, black drum, cod, mullet, and haddock.

-The third bundle of shellfish species served by the seafood restaurants which participated in the survey included Dungeness crab, king crab, octopus, and roe.
+Shrimp was the top shellfish species purchased by the participating establishments, trailed by oysters, crawfish, scallops, and blue crabs.
+The second cluster of shellfish species purchased by participating seafood restaurants included snow crab, lobsters, squid, mussels, and clams.
+The third bundle of shellfish species served by the seafood restaurants that participated in the survey included Dungeness crab, king crab, octopus, and roe.

 Sales and Job Contributions